 Long term use is generally not recommended for people with ADPKD, particularly if your kidney function is already impaired.

 Ask your doctor or pharmacist to suggest safer alternatives for you.

-People with ADPKD have one normal and one faulty copy of a PKD gene.
+People with ADPKD have one normal and one altered copy of a PKD gene.
 Which gene copy your child inherits is down to chance.

-If you have ADPKD, there is a one in two (50%) chance you’ll pass the faulty gene to your child.
-If they inherit the faulty gene, they’ll have ADPKD too.
+If you have ADPKD, there is a one in two (50%) chance you’ll pass the altered gene to your child.
+If they inherit the altered gene, they’ll have ADPKD too.
 This is known as a ‘dominant inheritance’.

 Figure 3: Inheritance of ADPKD.

-The diagram (Figure 3) shows each parent’s chromosomes (in grey) that carry a PKD gene, with the normal PKD1 or PKD2 gene in green and the faulty PKD1 or PKD2 gene in purple.
-The child will inherit one of these chromosomes from the father and one from the mother.
+The diagram (Figure 3) shows each parent’s chromosomes (in grey) that carry a PKD gene (either PKD1 or PKD2) with the normal gene in green and the altered gene in purple.
+The child will inherit one of these genes on a chromosome from the father and one on a chromosome from the mother.

 You can find support and further information about ADPKD and living with the disease on the PKD Charity’s website; or see the links throughout this factsheet.